1 / 10

 The rear seats are very spacious.
 There is plentiful legroom and even models with a panoramic glass roof have ample headroom for adults.
 The rear seat is wide, too, and there’s lots of space under the front seats for feet.
 The Sportage is very accommodating and even the backrests of the rear seats can be reclined, making them more comfortable for a snooze on long trips.

-Some versions also have an electric tailgate option, although it’s a bit slow to whirr up and down.
+Some versions of the Kia Sportage also have an electric tailgate option, although it’s a bit slow to whirr up and down.
 In fact, you might prefer sticking with the regular one – it’s not too heavy to open and close, although shorter people might find reaching the handle a stretch.

 What engines and gearboxes are available in the Kia Sportage?